 There are of course many people related to the Cassirers who will have been overlooked.
 They are those who do not feature in the media, whether electronic or print, and who have not been identified in the genealogical searches undertaken by people like Michael Geballe.

-The Berlin Reunion in 2002 and London Reunion in 2012 have given additional insights into the lives of those who are interested to continue to identify themselves, at least in part, through their descent from the Cassirer family.
+The Berlin Reunion in 2002 may give some additional insight into the lives of those who are interested to continue to identify themselves, at least in part, through their descent from the Cassirer family.
 Perhaps there are more descendants for whom this is a matter of at least passing interest and who feel they would like to get this part of their history into more coherent perspective.
-If so, whether it is to correct misimpressions given here, or to add additional interpretation, analysis, stories or biographical sketches, your input, which you can email to me by clicking here will be very much appreciated.
+If so, whether it is to correct misimpressions given here, or to add additional interpretation, analysis, stories or biographical sketches, your input, by clicking on genealogyprotected@ metastudies.net will be very welcome.